Universal Credit is a new type of benefit for people looking for work or who have a low income.

 Housing Benefit: If you move address but are still able to claim Housing Benefit from the same Local Authority/Council, you only need to report a change of circumstances to that Local Authority/Council rather than make a new claim for benefit.
 If you move across a council border however you will normally need to claim Universal Credit for help with your new rent.

 Pensioners: You cannot claim Universal Credit if you have reached your state retirement age.
-However, if you are part of a couple and your partner has not reached their state retirement age yet then you will still have to claim Universal Credit.
+However, if you are part of a couple and your partner has not reached their state retirement age yet then you may have to claim Universal Credit as a couple, unless you have a pre-existing claim for Housing Benefit or Pension Credit.
+If you are not sure what to do, contact our Welfare Benefits team for advice.

 Tax Credits claimants: If you are entitled to either Child or Working Tax Credits and your situation changes such that you should qualify for the other, then you should report this as a change of circumstances to the Tax Credit office at HMRC instead of claiming Universal Credit.
 For example, if you claim Working Tax Credit and you give birth to or adopt a child, you can still get Child Tax Credits added on to your claim.
 If you start work and already get Child Tax Credits, you can get Working Tax Credits added on to your claim, including help with childcare costs.
 However, if your Tax Credits ends due to a relationship with a partner starting or ending, then you cannot make a new claim for Tax Credits and will have to consider claiming Universal Credit instead.